Which carbon accounting methodology standard should you choose for your company?

 ➡️ GHG Protocol

 The GHG Protocol or "Greenhouse Gas Protocol Corporate Accounting and Reporting Standard" is a methodology created in 1998 and now widely adopted internationally.
-This methodology is used as a benchmark by leading initiatives such as SBTi and numerous legislations around the world, such as the European Union's Corporate Sustainability Reporting Directive (CSRD).
+This methodology is used as a reference by leading initiatives such as the SBTi and in numerous legislations around the world, such as the European Union's Corporate Sustainability Reporting Directive (CSRD).

 The GHG Protocol defines 3 scopes categorizing a company's carbon emissions.
 Only the accounting of scope 1, related to direct emissions, and scope 2, related to indirect emissions due to energy use, is mandatory within the framework of the methodology.